jossmarsala/jossmarsala/README.md

     I love combining my skills in <strong>design + development</strong> to craft both pretty and functional digital experiences.
     I'm currently working on a Python-based API for
     <a href="https://savors.vercel.app/" target="_blank">Vitalia Selfcare</a> —
-    a wellness platform that connects you with personalized plans made to fit your life.
+    a wellness platform that connects you with personalized plans made to fit your lifestyle.
   </p>
 </div>